Q: Why should we list our home for sale with you?

 Q: I heard that there are limited service agents who charge less.
 Why shouldn’t I hire the cheapest agent?

 Sellers don’t need an agent just to sell their house.
 They need an agent to sell their house for more!
-If your property would sell for the same price no matter who sells it – it probably would be in your best interest to sell the home yourself.
-In that case, why pay any agent?
-The fact of the matter is we can sell your home for more.
+If your property would sell for the same price no matter who sells it, then why wouldn't you just sell your own home.
+Why pay any agent?
+The fact of the matter is, we can sell your home for more.
 We have the track record we do because we are experts at pricing the property (using a specific supply-demand analysis prior to even looking for “comps”) and experts at creating the greatest amount of exposure of your property.
 Even at contract presentation, we do not follow the pack.
 We do not permit other agents to pressure you into a rushed decision.
 The contract will be presented to you by us alone.
-This specific action (especially when there are multiple offers) gets significantly more dollars for our sellers.
+This specific action (especially when there are multiple offers) gets significantly more profit for our sellers.
 It is very difficult for a seller not to transmit emotions and reactions to another agent.
 That can cost a seller money.
 Sadly, there are many agents who need the deal (sometimes more than you do).
 The weakest negotiator in any transaction is the one who has to have the deal.
 We are in the fortunate position of having enough clients that any one deal won’t make us or break us.
 Therefore the negotiations are really about getting you the most money for your home.
 Period.
 If the offer doesn’t make sense, you can count on us to tell you so.
 In addition to these points above, with our sliding scale commission (6% – 4% – 2% – 1%) and our Client Reward Program, our fees in many cases are even less than the limited service broker.

 Q: Why do you sell so many homes?